catkin/catkin_tools/docs/mechanics.rst

 Build products like executables, libraries, pkg-config files, and CMake config files, are generated in the **devel space**.
 The **devel space** is organized as an `FHS <https://en.wikipedia.org/wiki/Filesystem_Hierarchy_Standard>`_ tree.

-Some buildtools simply treat the **devel space** as an install prefix, but other buildtools like ``catkin``, itself, can build targets directly into the **devel space** in order to skip the additional install step.
+Some build tools simply treat the **devel space** as an install prefix, but other buildtools like ``catkin``, itself, can build targets directly into the **devel space** in order to skip the additional install step.
-For such packages, executing programs from the develspace sometimes requires that the source space is still available.
+For such packages, executing programs from the **devel space** sometimes requires that the source space is still available.

 At the root of the **devel space** is a set of environment setup files which can be "sourced" in order to properly execute the space's products.